thehomedk/statamic-elasticsearch/README.md

     ],

 ## Content transformation
-Statamic supports transformer for the index data, but the current implemtation is not compatible with how Laravel serializes the configuration when running `php artisan optimize`.
-Therefore this driver has it's own system that can be configed like this:
+Statamic supports transformer for the index data, but the current implementation is not compatible with how Laravel serializes the configuration when running `php artisan optimize`.
+Therefore this driver has it's own system that can be configured like this:

     'public' => [
       'driver' => 'elasticsearch',